winfsp/objfs/README.md

 In general before an object storage service can be used it requires auth.
 The specific auth mechanism used depends on the service and it ranges from no auth, to username/password, to Oauth2, etc. Auth mechanisms require credentials, which can be supplied using the `-credentials path` option.

 In some cases the object storage service cannot readily accept the supplied credentials, they must be converted to other credentials first.
-As an authentication example, a particular service may require username/password credentials to be converted to some form of service-level token before they can used.
+As an authentication example, a particular service may require username/password credentials to be converted to some form of service-level token before they can be used.
 As an authorization example Oauth2 requires application-level credentials together with user consent to form a service-level token that can be used to access the service.

 The `auth` command can be used for this purpose.
-It will take user-level or application-level credentials and converts them to service-level credentials.
+It takes user-level or application-level credentials and converts them to service-level credentials.

 Credentials can be stored in the local file system or the system keyring.
 The syntax `/file/path` is used to name credentials stored in the file system.
 The syntax `keyring:service/user` is used to name credentials stored in the system keyring.